 8. We had a rat sighting in our yard, and I'd like to put out rat poison.
 Can I do this?

 There are no City ordinances forbidding the use of pesticides in private yards.
-However, residents must take caution, as stray animals, pets, and unsupervised children may come in contact with the poison.
-The first step in rat abatement should always be identifying what attracted rats to the area in the first place, and eliminating these sources of food, water, or shelter.
+However, residents must take caution as stray animals, pets, and unsupervised children may come in contact with the poison.
+The first step in rat abatement should always be identifying what attracted rats to the area and then eliminating sources of food, water, or shelter.
 Rats will continue to infest areas that offer them secure living conditions.
 When using pesticides/rodenticides, always read the manufacturer's labels and follow the directions for placement and usage.